Supporting someone experiencing sexual violence

-- Believing them, being a good listener, and never blaming them for what has happened are important when offering support
+- You can support them by believing them, being a good listener, and never blaming them for what has happened.

 - Supporting someone who has been through a traumatic experience can be upsetting.
-You can contact 1800RESPECT on 1800 737 732 or through online chat if you need support for yourself.
+You can contact 1800RESPECT on 1800 737 732 or by online chat if you need support for yourself.

-If you are unsure about the best way to support someone, you can contact 1800RESPECT on 1800 737 732 or through our online chat.
+If you are unsure about the best way to support someone, you can contact 1800RESPECT on 1800 737 732 or by online chat.
 You can also visit our Service directory to find local sexual assault support services.

 When someone tells you they have experienced sexual harassment, sexual assault and sexual violence you should believe them.
 It’s normal to want to ask lots of questions, but this can make the other person feel uncomfortable.
 It may also make them feel that they are not believed.
 Before asking, listen.